 - Slightly larger footprint — 17″ wide and 21″ deep

-With a decent range of height adjustment, medium size footprint, and good overall performance, the adjustable bath and shower chair is best described as average.
+With a decent range of adjustable height, medium size footprint, and good overall performance, the adjustable bath and shower seat with armrest is best described as average.
 Everything about it is average, which is not a bad thing, it’s just… average.

 - Budget friendly

 - Adjustable seat height from 14″ to 19″